Lucas (rapper)

-Wong Yuk-hei (黃旭熙; born 25 January 1999), better known mononymously as Lucas (Korean: 루카스), is a Hong Kong rapper, singer, and model based in South Korea.
-He is a member of the South Korean boy group NCT, its Chinese sub-unit WayV and rotational sub-unit NCT U, as well as the supergroup SuperM.
-In China, he has appeared as a regular cast member of the seventh and ninth season of the popular variety show Keep Running.
+Wong Yuk-hei (黃旭熙; born 25 January 1999), known professionally as Lucas (Korean: 루카스), is a Hong Kong rapper signed under SM Entertainment.
+He is a member of the supergroup SuperM, and a former member of the South Korean boy group NCT and its Chinese sub-unit WayV.

+He made his solo debut on 1 April 2024, with the single album Renegade.

 Early life

 Lucas was born on 25 January 1999 in Sha Tin, Hong Kong, to a Chinese father with Teochew ancestry and a Thai mother.
 He has one younger brother and attended Tung Wah Group of Hospitals' Yow Kam Yuen College.

 Lucas helped run a Thai restaurant in Hong Kong owned by his parents.
 He visited Thailand often, at least once a year, to rest and visit his mother's family.

 Career

 2015–2017: Pre-debut activities

 In late 2015, Lucas was scouted by SM Entertainment after passing a Global Audition in Hong Kong.
 As an SM trainee, Lucas received training in modelling before switching to idol preparations and learning singing, rapping, and dancing.
 On 5 April 2017, he was introduced as a member of SM Rookies, a pre-debut training team of young trainees.
 On 7 April 2017, Lucas made an appearance in NCT member Ten's "Dream In A Dream" music video.
 Lucas, whose mother tongue is Cantonese, studied Korean and Mandarin in preparation for his debut.